 - 1 1/2 teaspoons vanilla extract

-Place the butter into the bowl or stand mixer and beat on medium speed until fluffy
+- Place the butter into a separate bowl or stand mixer and beat on medium speed until fluffy

 TRES LECHES GLAZE